Cherreads

 Once inside, she undressed slowly, as though delaying something unnamed.
 She hung her clothes on the wall hook, then reached for the tap.

 The pipes shuddered.
 Water hissed to life — cold at first, sharp against her skin.
 She inhaled as it struck her shoulders, then steadied herself beneath it.
 Gradually the chill softened.
-She closed her eyes and let the stream travel down her back, over her breasts, along the curve of her waist.
+She closed her eyes and let the stream travel down her back.
 The steady rhythm calmed her breathing.
 The tension she had carried all evening began to loosen, dissolving beneath the spray.

 Koech found no sleep either.